Tuaropaki is an Ahu Whenua Trust established by the Maori Land Court under the Te Ture Whenua Maori Act (1993).

 2021

-Tuaropaki’s 50/50 venture with Japan’s Obayashi Corporation completes post-commissioning tests and begins producing ‘green’ hydrogen - using geothermal energy to electrolyse hydrogen from water.
+Tūaropaki’s 50/50 venture with Japan’s Obayashi Corporation completes post-commissioning tests and begins producing ‘green’ hydrogen – using geothermal energy to electrolyse hydrogen from water.

-The project which officially opens in December also works with collaborators on technical innovations and the early adoption of technology to encourage the development of a hydrogen supply chain in Aotearoa/New Zealand.
+The project, which officially opens in December, also works with collaborators on technical innovations and the early adoption of technology to encourage the development of a hydrogen supply chain in Aotearoa/New Zealand.

 2022

-Trust stages five regional wānanga around the motu
+For the first time in its history, Tūaropaki Trust stages five regional Wānanga around the country.

-A series of five regional Wānanga is held around the country for the first time in the Trust's history.
-The Wānanga are to encourage discussion on the Trust's governing rules, during a Trust Order revision consultation phase.
+The Wānanga are to encourage discussion on the Trust’s governing rules, during a Trust Order revision consultation phase.
 The final one in Taupō includes the opportunity for Owners and Uri to tour the whenua, visiting the sheep and beef station, dairy farm, Ngaire George Sustainability Centre, Tūaropaki Power Station and Halcyon hydrogen plant.